DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 Compartmental constraints provide a simple validation layer for your model configuration by enforcing basic physical that make sure:

-- The state variables do not become negative for all timepoints.
+- The state variables don't become negative for all timepoints.
 - The total population of the model are conserved and constant for all timepoints.

 ![](../img/config-and-intervention/validate/compartmental-constraints.png)